SystemsApproach/private5g/software/start.rst

 these three values as a running example throughout the guide, as a placeholder for your local details.

+.. admonition:: Troubleshooting Hint

+  Due to a limitation in gNBsim (the RAN emulator introduced later in this section), it is necessary for your server to be configured with IPv6 enabled (as the ``inet6`` line in the example output indicates is the case for interface ``ens18``).
+If IPv6 is not enabled, the emulated RAN will not successfully connect to the AMF.

 Note that ``vars/main.yml`` and ``hosts.ini`` are the only two files you need to modify for now, but there are additional config files that you may want to modify as we move beyond the Quick Start deployment.